hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-discover-2021-don’t-miss-these-hpe-dev-industry-expert-talks-and-hands-on-workshops.md

    Learn to securely automate management, monitoring, and configuration of compute nodes.
 After a 30-min intro by Jeff Hilland, DMTF president, stay for a hands-on workshop using Redfish and Ansible, leveraging HPE OneView Single Sign On.
 You will learn multiple ways for writing Redfish Ansible playbooks using built-in modules, DMTF, and HPE examples.

    In addition to these HPE DEV Hack Shack sessions, there’s so much more to explore at Discover 2021 for those interested in software; from the HPE Ezmeral Container Platform and Data Fabric to open source projects sponsored by HPE.
+For details on AI, ML, and Data Analytics sessions you don’t want to miss, check out this [blog post](https://community.hpe.com/t5/Advancing-Life-Work/HPE-Discover-2021-AI-ML-and-Data-Analytics-sessions-you-don-t/ba-p/7138437#.YMdnm5NKiMK).

 ## Live Demos